Tinkidinki/cvenn-codes/README.md

 cvx and quantinf have already been added in this repository.
 Please follow the [cvxquad](https://github.com/hfawzi/cvxquad) link to find install instructions for that package.

+You will also require the 'Optimization Toolbox' in MATLAB to run codes in this repository.

 The repository primarily contains codes to generate analytical and numerical witnesses to separate a given state from the CVENN class.

 Clone the repository: